-- 49. The IC/HC ISO hearings are held in private.
-If the decision is to impose an ISO, the decision (with appropriate redactions) is published on the GOsC website. - 50.
-The PCC ISO hearings are held in public.
-If the decision is to impose an ISO, the full decision is published on the GOsC website.
+- 49. The Investigating Committee/Health Committee interim suspension order hearings are held in private.
+If the decision is to impose an interim suspension order, a summary of the decision will be published on our website. - 50.
+The Professional Conduct Committee interim suspension order hearings are held in public.
+If the decision is to impose an interim suspension order, a summary of the decision will be published on the GOsC website.